Please note that this page may contain affiliate links.

 There are clothes everywhere.
 On your bed, on the floor.
 There are piles everywhere.
 Oh and you’re tired and want to go to bed.

 You throw all of the clothes on the floor and give up.
 Making a bigger mess than you started with.

 That great idea that you had to declutter turned into an overwhelming mess!

 What if I told you that if you were patient and only spent 20 minutes a day you could get rid of all of the clutter, break the clutter habit, save time, and become happier.
 Would you want to know how to do that?

-If you answered yes, then you are in the right place because that's exactly what I'm going to show your right now!
+If you answered yes, then you are in the right place because that’s exactly what I’m going to show you right now!

-Before we get any further, I created a checklist for you so you'll have the most success possible once you leave this post!
+Before we get any further, I created a workbook for you so you’ll have the most success possible once you leave this post!

 Finding your spot

 So, when you are ready to start the decluttering process, you need to pick your first spot, right.

 When you are looking for the perfect spot, it is important that you find a spot that will take you about 10 minutes to go through.